oxheadalpha/tezos-k8s/DEVELOPMENT.md

 # Releases

-The way releases currently work is that upon release, every component of the tezos-k8s repo will be bumped to that version.
+Upon release, every component of the tezos-k8s repo will be bumped to that version.
 This is regardless if there were changes or not to that particular component.
 This is because tezos-k8s is a monorepo and we'd like to keep the versions consistent across the different components.

 - mkchain will be published to pypi
 - Docker images will be deployed to Docker Hub
-- Helm charts will be deployed to our Github Pages [repo](https://github.com/tqtezos/tezos-helm-charts).
+- Helm charts will be deployed to our Github Pages [repo](https://github.com/tqtezos/tezos-helm-charts)

-See the Github CI file `.github/workflows/ci.yaml` for our full CI pipeline.
+See the Github CI file [./.github/workflows/ci.yml](.github/workflows/ci.yml) for our full CI pipeline.